 To explore a vocation in self-supporting ministry, please go to the Vocations area.

-You might then have an initial conversation with the Revd Canon David Foster, Bishop’s Officer for Ordinands & Initial Training (BOOIT), or go straight to a Vocations Advisor, many of whom are or have been Self-Supporting Ministers or Licensed Lay Ministers.
+You might then have an initial conversation with the Revd Dr Michael Fox, Bishop’s Officer for Ordinands & Initial Training (BOOIT), or go straight to a Vocations Advisor, many of whom are or have been Self-Supporting Ministers or Licensed Lay Ministers.